Lucassifoni/ovo/README.md

 ## The playground

-Ovo can be used in a playground, which is a Liveview app allowing for visual edition of Ovo programs, runner registration, chains of runners, manual stacks bonking, and orchestration of the execution of Ovo programs.
+Ovo can be used in a playground, which is a Liveview app allowing for visual edition of Ovo programs, runner registration, chains of runners, manual stacks shakeing, and orchestration of the execution of Ovo programs.

 ![](screenshot.png)